toripizi/imdb-etl-pipeline/readme.md

 The pipeline consists of two main tasks:
 1. `ImdbScraperOperator`: Extracts data from IMDB
 2. `ImdbOperator`: Processes the data with Spark and loads it to Azure

+## Important Note on IMDB Data Usage

+The `info.txt` file contains information from the official IMDB website regarding data usage policies.
+Please note that scraping IMDB data is not permitted according to their terms of service.

+However, IMDB provides free datasets for non-commercial use through their IMDb Datasets service.
+These datasets are updated daily and contain various information about titles, ratings, and more.
+For production use, it is recommended to use these official datasets instead of scraping.

+You can find more information about the official IMDB datasets at: https://developer.imdb.com/non-commercial-datasets/